Gaurav138-Nan/FIFO-using-Verilog/README.md

 Thus the final main component of an asynchronous fifo is a 2 FF synchronizer used for CDC (clock domain crossing).

+Another important component of the above design is the usage of binarytogray and graytobinary converter specifically because gray codes are less prone to metastability changes inside the synchronizer.

+**
+**THE FIGURE:

 ![image](https://user-images.githubusercontent.com/75901646/185785233-116cb225-d53b-4390-ae91-9874c086dacd.png)